Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Methodology

-For a pre-trained teacher model which has been trained by minimizing the triplet loss $L_T$, the distances $\{d_i^{t,+}\}_{i=1}^N$ of N positive descriptors pairs and the distances $\{x_i^{t,-}\}_{i=1}^N$ of N negative descriptors pairs in the teacher model could be straightforwardly obtained.
-Then, we give the following proposition on the student model which is trained by minimizing the total loss function (\ref{eq:Lobj}) with $L_T$.
+For a pre-trained teacher model which has been trained by minimizing the triplet loss $\mathcal{L}_\mathrm{T}$, the distances $\{d_i^{\mathrm{t},+}\}_{i=1}^N$ of $N$ positive descriptor pairs and the distances $\{d_i^{\mathrm{t},-}\}_{i=1}^N$ of $N$ negative descriptor pairs in the teacher model could be straightforwardly obtained.
+Then, we give the following proposition on the student model which is trained by minimizing the total loss function (\ref{eq:Lobj}) with $\mathcal{L}_\mathrm{T}$: